 Interim Dean, School of Community and Rural Health

-The University of Texas Health Science Center Tyler
+The University of Texas Health Science Center at Tyler

 Master of Public Health

 The Master of Public Health (MPH) program at the UT Health Science Center at Tyler (UT Health) provides students with marketable skills and qualifications in the core functions of public health, including research, assessment, policy development, and assurance.
 View or download the program brochure.